Coronavirus latest: Trump claims his 'authority is total' as global cases top 2 million | DW | 14.04.2020

-The president did not elaborate about the source of his authority, which governors said was a power grab.
 There have now been more than two million confirmed infections worldwide.
+US President Trump has been defending his record amid criticism he did not react quickly enough to the outbreak.
 Follow DW for the latest updates.

 Updates in Universal Coordinated Time (UTC/GMT)